If not properly cared for, faulty or worn out brakes can put you in danger whilst driving, and lead to the need for expensive repairs.

 Which Brake Problems Can Result in MOT Failure?

-There are a number of common brake problems which can result in MOT failure.
+As such, there are several common brake problems which can result in MOT failure.

 Brake Juddering